PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/installation.md

 With some chapters, this is currently required to build the code successfully.

+Using these instructions, install the .NET Aspire dotnet workload.
+To retrieve the NuGet packages, a nuget.config file is used.

+## Azure Developer CLI

+Install the Azure Developer CLI at least with version **azd version 1.7.0-beta.1-pr.3518885 (commit d62cc4c16bda2eefabf48b7d7f8bd616cad1445a)**:

 ## Docker desktop

 Install Docker Desktop on Windows: `winget install Docker.DockerDesktop`